 Recommended Ratio is 7 for average size of log records equals 132 bytes (we have established ratio = 9.5 for average size of log records equals 49 bytes)

 Default CuratorPeriod = 2.
 It means Curator will delete indexes older than 2 days.
 To change please refer https://docs.kublr.com/logging/#5-change-parameters-to-collect-logs-for-more-than-2-days

-For example, let’s calculate required space for platform (with 3 master nodes and 2 work nodes) and two cluster created by platform (each cluster 3 master node, 5 work nodes) each is deployed with some business application that generates 3.4Gb of logs each day.
+For example, let’s calculate required space for platform (with 3 master nodes and 2 work nodes) and two clusters created by platform (each cluster has 3 master node, 5 work nodes), each one deployed with some business application that generates 3.4Gb of logs every day.
 CuratorPeriod (period of logs cleaning) will be 14 days.
-Let’s use Safety Factor equals 1.3 (+30% of minimal calculated disk space to compensate for the errors of calculations)
+Let’s use Safety Factor equals 1.3 (+30% of minimal calculated disk space to compensate for the errors of calculation)

 AllClustersDailyPayload = 7 * (3.4*2) = 47.6 RequiredDiskSpaceInGBytes = 4*3 + ( 0.7*3 + 0.5*2 + 0.7*6 + 0.0710 + 47.6)(14+1) * 1.3 = 1096.2 To plan the disk capacity of a SelfHosted Elasticsearch, you can use the rough formula:

 RequiredDiskSpaceInGBytes = 4*NumberOfElasticsearchMasterNodes + (0.5*NumberOfClusterMasterNodes + 0.4*NumberOfClusterWorkingNodes + DailyPayload) * (CuratorPeriod+1) * SafetyFactor